 In March of 1952, Rudolph left Twitchell’s office to open his own firm and began traveling between Florida and New York to lecture at various schools in the Northeast.
 Rudolph reexamined his early work in Florida and was not satisfied with its quality, concluding that it lacked sufficient psychological control of light and space.
 He started to question the fundamentals of the International Style and the rigid principles of the Sarasota School.
 In 1954 he was awarded the “Outstanding Young Architect Award” in an international competition and the resulting recognition led to larger projects around and outside of Florida.
 Paul Rudolph was offered in 1957 the Chairmanship of the School of Architecture at Yale University and opened another office in New Haven, Connecticut.
 Rudolph continued to build projects in Sarasota during this period, which are notable for their emphasis of mass and expression over the previous focus on light materials, modular bays and prefabricated components.

 Up until his time at Yale, Rudolph’s work had been a progressive exploration of modularity and functionalism.
 Designs produced during the 1960’s began to focus more on expressive forms made of poured in place concrete, the control of light and shadow, the play with scale and composition of different types of space.
 The most notable difference in this work is the focus on flowing curving lines and sculptural masses, the articulation of the buildings resulting from exaggeration of the shapes of the functions within.
-In 1965, Rudolph moved his offices to New York and by the end of the decade focused on creating complex compositions using simple modular elements.
+In 1965, Rudolph departed Yale, and moved his offices to New York, by the end of the decade focusing on creating complex compositions using simple modular elements.
 Influenced by Moshe Safdie’s prefabricated housing at the Montreal World Fair in 1967, Rudolph predicted that mass-produced mobile homes would become the basic building element in the future.
 Scale at the human level, the building level and the city would dominate his work during the later half of the 1960’s.

 A fire at Yale’s Art & Architecture Building in 1969 and the 1972 publication of ‘Learning from Las Vegas’ contributed to a questioning of Rudolph’s Modernist aesthetics during the 1970’s.
 The amount of work declined, with most of the projects being private residences and a few large commissions.
 Rudolph continued to explore themes of scale and modularity, with a special emphasis on the experience of scale with regard to highrise buildings.